swift-persistable-timer

 Starting a Timer

-Start a stopwatch or countdown timer.
-Optionally force the start of a new timer even if another is running.
+Start a stopwatch or a countdown timer.
+You can also force-start a new timer even if one is already running:

 try await timer.start(type: .stopwatch)